 Upon deployment completion, check the resource group in the Azure portal.
 You should now only see one storage account from the previous deployment.
 Azure Resource Manager has eliminated other storage accounts because we have not defined them in the ARM Template.

 The use of code to define Azure infrastructure has numerous advantages, including reusability and standardization.
 You can utilize ARM templates for initial resource deployment but also continuing administration.
-Using IaC, you can introduce other automation, such as using Azure DevOps to introduce automatic infrastructure changes.
+Using Infrastructure as Code (IaC), you can introduce other automation, such as using Azure DevOps to introduce automatic infrastructure changes.